-Inspired Dance Photography Competition is created to celebrate the artistry and beauty of dance captured on camera and is open to both amateur and professional photographers 18 years and over, or minors who have parental consent to enter.
+Inspired Dance Photography Competition is created to celebrate the artistry and beauty of dance captured on camera and is open to amateur and professional photographers 18 years and over, or minors who have parental consent to enter.

 * BEST STUDIO DANCE PORTRAIT

 * BEST ON-LOCATION DANCE PORTRAIT

 All winners will receive a trophy and a cash prize of $100 (AUD).